Yarmouth–Dennis Red Sox: The Upper and Lower Cape League era (1946–1962)

+Dennis Clippers

 The Clippers were the first in the Lower Cape league to play home games at night, as lights were installed at Baker Field in 1949, and the field also boasted an electronic scoreboard.
 The Lower Cape teams held their annual All-Star Game under the Baker lights in 1949, the Dennis diamond being considered one of the finest in the Cape League at the time.
 Skipper Bren Taylor's Clippers reached the CCBL title series in 1956, defeating Orleans in the semi-final playoffs, but losing out to Sagamore in the finals.
 The Clippers teams of the late 1950s and early 1960s featured hard-hitting infielder Jim Cross, an ice hockey star from Boston University, and CCBL Hall of Famer Bill Livesey of the University of Maine.
 The Clippers withdrew from the league and disbanded after the 1961 season.

+Yarmouth Indians

 CCBL Hall of Famer Cal Burlingame pitched for the Indians in the early 1950s, tossing no-hitters for Yarmouth in 1953 and 1954.
 The Indians of the late 1950s and early 1960s were skippered by John Halunen, and starred CCBL Hall of Famer Merrill "Red" Wilson, who joined the club in 1956.
 He became a seven-time all-star catcher for Yarmouth, and led the Indians to CCBL championships in 1958 and 1960, defeating the powerful Sagamore Clouters for both titles.

 The 1958 Indians featured star hurlers Bob Sherman and Jack Silver, as well as CCBL Hall of Famer Jim Hubbard, an outfielder who went on to manage Cotuit to four consecutive Cape League titles in the 1960s.
 Yarmouth met perennial league powerhouse Orleans in the best-of-three 1958 Lower Cape title series.
 The teams split the first two games, with the Indians taking Game 1, 3–0, but dropping Game 2, 5–1.
 In Game 3, Yarmouth broke out the big bats against Orleans hurler and future major leaguer Art Quirk, the Lower Cape's Outstanding Pitcher of the season.
 The Indians piled up seven runs on Quirk, and Sherman made it stand up for a 7–5 series-clinching victory.
 The Indians moved on to face a powerful Sagamore team in the Cape League finals.
 In Game 1, the Indians shut down the Clouters' attack with a three-hit gem by Silver for a 2–1 victory.
 Sherman took the mound in Game 2, and the Indians came away with the 4–3 win to sweep the series and claim the team's first Cape League crown.